devilarms83/mvc-techblog/README.md

   To install the application, download the git repository to your directory of choice and run the application by following the instructions below.

+  You can also test the app in heroku: [https://mvc-techblog-app.herokuapp.com/](https://mvc-techblog-app.herokuapp.com/)

   ## [Usage](#table-of-contents)

   Your application’s folder structure must follow the Model-View-Controller paradigm.
 You’ll need to use the [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js for your Views, use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect to a MySQL database for your Models, and create an Express.js API for your Controllers.